howardhosokawa/howardhosokawa.github.io/_portfolio/2_project.markdown

 	<img class="col one" src="{{ site.baseurl }}/img/IMG_6872.JPG">
 </div>
 <div class="col three caption">
-	by conducting the usability test we were able to refine our design.
+	By conducting the usability test we were able to refine our design.
 Over the three weeks we tested over 4 versions of our design with 20+ users.
 </div>

 <div class="img_row">